“10-day hard stop on G6 sensors.” – love, Dexcom

 Did that one thing alone stop you from considering the G6?
 Well, good news…you can actually restart the sensors (and the transmitter).

-There are four ways to restart a G6 sensor, listed below from easiest to hardest.
-(Technically, Options 1 and 2 (and to a lesser degree Option 3) are so much easier than Option 4…that it’s almost not worth mentioning Option 4)
+There are several ways to restart a G6 sensor, listed below from easiest to hardest.
+(Technically, Options 1 and 2 are so much easier than other options…that it’s almost not worth doing the others)

 - Use the G6 receiver to restart